Skip to content

 qwen3_embedding Qwen3-based embedding/multimodal utilities You plan to run embedding-powered retrieval/comparison flows that rely on the Qwen3 stack.

-annolid_bot bundled Annolid Bot integrations (WhatsApp + Google Calendar + MCP) You want background services/integrations without installing each Bot extra individually.
+annolid_bot bundled Annolid Bot integrations (WhatsApp + Google Drive/Calendar + MCP) You want background services/integrations without installing each Bot extra individually.

 Practical install suggestions